 Ending a union can be tumultuous and yield animosity between ex-spouses, so you should consider a collaborative divorce if you or your partner wants to dissolve your marriage.
-A collaborative divorce offers many opportunities for parties to meet and exchange notes and questions about what will happen after the marriage ends.
-These break ups typically go much smoother than divorce litigation.
+This kind of separation offers many opportunities for parties to meet and exchange notes and questions about what will happen after the marriage ends.

 If you are seeking to leave your spouse, you should enlist the help of a steadfast divorce attorney.
 Get in touch with a Maryland collaborative divorce lawyer to learn more about how you can peacefully present your case.

 A collaborative divorce entails all the parties coming together and maintaining an open exchange of information.
 There is no attorney-client privilege between a party and their lawyer in a collaborative divorce, as everyone should talk honestly about their marriage, finances, what they want to accomplish, and how they want to accomplish it.